ECE3400Team19/ECE3400Team19.github.io/Lab1/lab1.md

 ## Part 4 - Using the Parallax servos

-In this section of our Lab 1, we had our initial circuitry put together (1 Arduino board, 1 breadboard, 2 Parallax servo and wirings).
-Here our potentiometer values (as shown in our code below) were mapped to our servo to facilitate our robot motion.
-The white cable was connected to the PWM pin 5 (pulse-width-modulated), VCC (5V) red cable was hooked up to the voltage output from the Arduino board, and the black wire went to the ground.
+Since our robot is to move using Parallax Continuous Rotation Servos, in this section of the lab we first began by connecting one servo to the Arduino.
+The white cable was connected to the PWM pin 5 (pulse-width-modulated), the VCC (5V) red cable was hooked up to the voltage output pin on the Arduino board, and the black wire was connected to the GND pin.

+Code for utilizing servo:
 ```
 #include <Servo.h>
 Servo servo;